iam-yan/clibook/README.md

 - Pull the repo
 - Run `cargo run`

-Enjoy.
-And let me know if you have any feedback.
+Looking forward to any feedback.
+Have fun.